 Veterinary Fluids

-Intravenous (IV) fluids are commonly used in veterinary medicine.
+Veterinary IV Fluids, or veterinary intravenous (IV) fluids, are commonly used in veterinary medicine.
 These products are subject to the FDA-Center for Veterinary Medicine’s Compliance Policy Guide (CPG Sec.
 635.100) for Large Volume Parenterals (LVPs) for Animal Use.
 Veterinary IV fluids do not necessarily require a formal approval process to be used, but must meet the FDA-CVM’s requirements as further described below.

 Although no sales figures exist, Woods Consulting, LLC estimates hundreds of thousands of units of IV fluids are used each year in the United States.